ethan-coe-renner/rustbar/README.md

 # rustbar
-a (very) simple status bar written in rust
+a simple status bar written in rust for swaybar

 cron jobs are used to put some information (updates, todos, and unread rss notifications) into files in .local/share.
 This bar reads those to display the info